Brazil studies 58 cases of COVID-19 re-infection - health ministry

 The cases involve people who tested positive and their re-infection must be confirmed as a separate infection and not the re-appearance of the same infection, she said.

-Resende told Reuters that the woman was infected by a separate strain of coronavirus the second time.
+Resende confirmed that the woman was infected by a separate strain of coronavirus the second time.

 “The pathogen of the sample collected in June belonged to the B.1.1.33 strain and the October sample was from the B.1.1.28 strain.
-Both had already been detected in Brazil,” she said.
+Both had already been detected in Brazil,” she told Reuters.

 Our Standards: The Thomson Reuters Trust Principles.